go-andiamo/aitch/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/go-andiamo/aitch)](https://goreportcard.com/report/github.com/go-andiamo/aitch)

 Aitch is a fluent, low/zero-GC pressure HTML and SVG rendering library for Go.
-Built for performance, correctness, and developers who care.
+Built for performance, correctness, and developers who care — designed to complement `template/html` rather than replace it _(keep static html in templates and dynamic html in code)_

 ---